 Well, eventually I gave in and made an appointment to take the 3 hour glucose test AGAIN a few weeks later when I was 31 weeks pregnant.
 The results – 3 out of the 4 blood test came back normal, however, 1 of the blood tests was borderline diabetic.
 Ultimately, the nurse confirmed that I did not have gestational diabetes, but did state that I needed to watch my carbs and sugars.
 I didn’t disagree with the nurse’s advice and was ecstatic that I didn’t have gestational diabetes and would not have to take insulin for the remainder of my pregnancy.

-The moral of this story – unfortunately there is none.
-It’s a personal choice as to whether you want to take the glucose test.
+The moral of this story is that just because you “failed” your first glucose test doesn’t mean you definitely have Gestational Diabetes.
+Your subsequent test is quite likely to show that you don’t have GD.
+Now it’s personal choice as to whether you want to take the glucose test.
 If they come back negative for gestational diabetes, great!
 If the tests coming back positive or with a high glucose level, then it can be monitored through diet and insulin.
 All three of the women that had gestational diabetes advised that I take the test for the sake of the baby and I heeded and respected their advice.

 However, I will say that if you eat a balanced and healthy diet with minimal carbohydrates and sugar, before and during your pregnancy, then that will significantly decrease your chance of developing gestational diabetes.